-With more than 608,000 ballots cast and 80% turnout, this year’s election ranked among the most-voted in Montana history.
-With preliminary results for all 663 of the state’s election precincts reported by the Montana Secretary of State as of Nov.
-6, here’s how the vote broke down:
+With more than 612,000 ballots cast and 81% turnout, this year’s election ranked among the most-voted in Montana history.
+With the state’s vote tallies officially certified by the Montana Board of Canvassers Nov.
+30, here’s how the vote broke down:

 The state as a whole went for Republican candidates up and down the ballot, with voters delivering the Montana GOP the most sweeping victory a single party has received in the state in decades.

-In the race for governor, more than 326,000 Montanans cast ballots for Republican candidate Greg Gianforte, handing him the governor’s office 54% to 42%.
-President Donald Trump won the state by a 98,000-vote margin, receiving nearly 342,000 votes.
-Incumbent U.S. Sen. Steve Daines won more than 331,000 votes to earn re-election over a challenge from term-limited Democratic Gov. Steve Bullock.
+In the race for governor, more than 328,000 Montanans cast ballots for Republican candidate Greg Gianforte, handing him the governor’s office 54% to 42%.
+President Donald Trump won the state by a 99,000-vote margin, receiving nearly 344,000 votes.
+Incumbent U.S. Sen. Steve Daines won more than 333,000 votes to earn re-election over a challenge from term-limited Democratic Gov. Steve Bullock.

 Up and down the ballot, Democrats won majorities in precincts in and around some of Montana’s urban centers: Missoula, Anaconda, Butte, Whitefish, Helena, Bozeman, Livingston, Red Lodge and parts of Billings.
 Democrats also came out ahead in rural precincts spanning the unincorporated resort town of Big Sky and tribal communities, winning swaths of the Flathead, Blackfeet, Rocky Boy’s, Fort Belknap, Fort Peck, Crow and Northern Cheyenne reservations.